 Revenues, expenses and assets are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the tax authority.
-In this case it is recognised as part of the cost of the acquisition of the asset or as part of the expense.
+In this case it is recognised as part of the acquisition of the asset or as part of the expense.